 Soyuz Flight VS04

-This satellite is designed to provide optical observation coverage with 50-centimeter resolution for the French and Spanish defense ministries, along with civil institutions and private users.
-After the launch by Soyuz, Pléiades 1B will join the twin Pléiades 1A satellite, which was lofted by an Arianespace Soyuz mission in December 2011 for operation from a quasi-polar heliosynchronous orbit.
+The 1-metric-ton-class Pléiades 1B spacecraft is designed to provide optical observation coverage with 50-centimeter resolution for the French and Spanish defense ministries, civil institutions, and private users.
+Operating from a 695-km. quasi-polar heliosynchronous orbit, it will accompany the twin Pléiades 1A spacecraft that was lofted by Arianespace last December on Soyuz’ second mission from the Spaceport.